Sam44323/Kickstarter-Blockchain-Contract/Readme.md

 ```
 yarn // for installing the packages

+yarn watch // for compiling the typescript files

 yarn compile // for compiling the contract

 yarn test // for testing the contract